bhoomikakushwaha07-cloud/SpendWise/statement.md

 lightweight place to see income, expenses, budgets, and recurring subscriptions together.

-## Scope of the Project

-SpendWise is a **console-based personal finance and subscription manager** built in core Java.
-It covers:

 ## Target Users

 Students, young professionals, or anyone managing personal finances